WHAT IS IT?

 The Stevia In The Raw® Bakers Bag product is equal to sugar in sweetness when measured by volume (such as in a measuring cup).
 One cup from the Stevia In The Raw® Bakers Bag weighs a lot less than a cup of sugar.
 The 9.7 oz.
 Stevia In The Raw® Bakers Bag is roughly the same size as a 5 lb. bag of sugar.
 Less weight for you to carry and zero calories per serving — that’s a sweet deal!

-Stevia In The Raw® has a shelf life of approximately four years when stored under cool and dry conditions.
+Stevia In The Raw® has a shelf life of approximately three years when stored under cool and dry conditions.
 Exposure to high humidity and/or temperatures may result in caking, but the product is still safe to consume.

 Stevia In The Raw® is currently available in a 50–packet box, a 100-count box, and a 9.7-ounce, re-sealable Bakers Bag.